Optometry Vs Physiotherapy: Scopes & Salary

 ResearchPhD, pursue research career in vision science, ocular healthPhD, pursue research career in rehabilitation, exercise science

-TeachingOptometry faculty roles in universities and collegesPhysiotherapy faculty roles in universities and colleges
+TeachingOptometry faculty roles in universities and collegesPhD, pursue a research career in rehabilitation and exercise science

-Candidates interested in research or academia can pursue advanced Masters & PhD programs in both streams that lead to specialised clinical practice or teaching jobs.
+Candidates interested in research or academia can pursue advanced Master’s & PhD programs in both streams that lead to specialised clinical practice or teaching jobs.

 Optometry offers fine branches like pediatric care, contact lenses, and low vision rehabilitation, while physiotherapy has demanding domains like sports physiotherapy, neurology, and cardiopulmonary rehabilitation at the master’s level.